 The price of anything is the amount of life you spend on it. -Thoreau

 There are many ways to live in a yurt.
 Some yurt-dwellers commute to real jobs every day.
-Others escape to the yurt for a few weeks in the summer, or turn to a backyard yurt for a few nights a week.
+Others escape to the yurt for a few weeks in the summer, or to a backyard yurt for a few nights a week.
 For us, yurt living with four people (two of them quite young) meant day and night, summer and winter.
-That’s not to say we spent 24 hours a day within the bounds of a 20-foot circle.
+That’s not to say we spent twenty-four hours a day within the bounds of a twenty-foot circle.
 The yurt became just one of the rooms in our “house”—the others included the barnyard, shop, field, and woods.
-The yurt was simply the room we knew was always warm, dry, bug-free, and lit at night.
-They say that the hammer molds the hand: whether the yurt created my way of life or the other way round, I don’t know.
+The yurt was simply the room we knew was always warm and dry, bug-free, and lit at night.
+Whether the yurt created my way of life, or the other way round, I've never quite figured it out.

-Yurt living and homesteading in general is profoundly place-specific.
-Despite its origins in central Asia—an area with dry climate and flat unforested steppes—my yurts works relatively well in rural New England.
-Of course, our yurts are modified in several crucial ways from their dryland antecedents.
-By comparison, the tipi is virtually impossible to keep warm in winter because the high cone funnels heat out and lets the rain in.
-Wigwams and earth lodges are a bit rustic even for those of us willing to rough it: though I know those who live in them, they can be a bit dark and cramped.
+Yurt living, and homesteading in general, is profoundly place-specific.
+Despite their origins in central Asia—an area with dry climate and flat unforested steppes—our yurts work well in rural New England.
+By comparison, the tipi is much harder to keep warm in winter because the high cone funnels heat out and lets the rain in.
+Wigwams and earth lodges are a bit rustic even for those of us willing to rough it: though I know those who live in them, they can be dark and cramped.
 Camper trailers may be lacking in insulation and elegance.
-A yurt, on the other hand, is nice enough to spend a few years in while creating a forever home, but not so comfy that the house never gets completed!
+A yurt, on the other hand, is nice enough to spend a few years in while creating a forever home, but not so comfy the house never gets completed.

 Most yurt frames are built from sawn wood.
 When I created my first yurt I couldn’t afford to buy lumber, but had my grandfather's small axe and access to a woodlot.
 I set out to craft the rafters and lattice wall from small-diameter saplings, which we continue to do to this day.
 The wiggly unmilled wood makes each yurt unique.
 Because the local hardwoods I use are naturally very strong, our yurts don’t have to be reinforced for snow.